InkoHX/discord-link-viewer/README.md

 ![discord-link-viewer](https://i.imgur.com/1boVHDW.png)

+## What is this

-Instantly display the contents of the message link.
+A Discord bot that instantly displays the content of the message link sent by the user.

 ## Set up